bobthecomputer/crroadtouc/README.md

 - Search YouTube for matchup videos by entering a custom query
 - Rate a custom deck directly in the app
+- Warn when multiple losses occur in a short time (Tilt Guard)